 When DToB3 and BToD3 tags are not present (or not used), profiles do not contain a separate transform for the ICC-absolute colorimetric intent.
-When this intent is needed, it shall be generated, as described in 6.3.2, using the mediaWhitePointTag, which specifies the CIE 1931 XYZ tristimulus values of the white point of the actual medium, as represented in the PCS.
+Clause 6.3.2 describes how to obtain the ICC-absolute colorimetric transform using the mediaWhitePointTag, which specifies the CIE 1931 XYZ tristimulus values of the white point of the actual medium as represented in the PCS.
 In this way, ICC-absolute colorimetric rendering may be obtained by using the media-relative colorimetric intent transformations (AToB1, BToA1) for the source and destination profiles and scaling the PCS values by the ratio of the destination profile mediaWhitePointTag to the source profile mediaWhitePointTag (see Annex D for more information).
 As specified in 9.2.34, for monitor profiles the mediaWhitePointTag shall be set to the PCS white point (defined in 6.3.4.3).
 Likewise, if the viewer is assumed to completely adapt to the white point of the medium for any other media (i.e. the media white looks like a perfect reflecting diffuser) the mediaWhitePointTag should be set to the PCS white point.